Lamer87/Space_Engineers_DLC_unlocker/README.md

 ---

-### ❗ Thanks to a guy ([here](https://github.com/Lamer87/Space_Engineers_DLC_unlocker/issues/53)), Plugin Launcher now works with the latest CreamAPI version. ❗
-#### If you already have Tool: download v1.5, overwrite, run Tool, update with "U", play using Plugin Launcher exe.
----

 - 🗃️ Compatible with [Plugin Launcher](https://github.com/sepluginloader/SpaceEngineersLauncher), now using LATEST CreamAPI version!
 - 🔄 Game patches proof! if it stops working, just run the tool again.
 - 🔕 Update needed only when a new DLC is released.